DigiBP/25DIGIBP1/README.md

 # Testing (University / Coaches)

-The test harness is hosted in a Deepnote project so reviewers can evaluate the full workflow without installing local infrastructure.
+A test environment is hosted in a DeepNote project so reviewers can evaluate the full workflow without installing local infrastructure.
-Camunda artefacts already run on Tenant **`25DIGIBP12`**, JotForms are available and Make scenarios are running; your only task is to execute the Python workers (and later the web app) from DeepNote.
+Camunda artefacts already run on the provided Camunda Enginge on Tenant **`25DIGIBP12`**, JotForms are available and Make scenarios are running; your only task is to execute the Python workers (and later the web app) from DeepNote.

 ## 1 Testing-Environment Setup